niplav/site/considerations_on_cryonics.md

-`curage` contains the current age of the user of the program. `actval` is an actuarial table that contains at the nth position the median life expectancy of a person that is n years old at the moment for a western nation (in this case [Germany](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/_inhalt.html)).
+`curage` contains the current age of the user of the program. `actval` is an actuarial table that contains at the nth position the average life expectancy of a person that is n years old at the moment for a western nation (in this case [Germany](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/_inhalt.html)).